MicroEJ/docs/ApplicationDeveloperGuide/UI/Advanced/how-to-microui-flush-visualizer.rst

    It is crucial for widgets to render only what is necessary and minimize overlapping with other widgets to ensure optimal performance.

 3. *Flush*: This phase involves copying the UI working buffer to the screen buffer.
-   This operation is performed by the VEE Port, and it is the responsibility of the Firmware developer to optimize this process, for example, by utilizing DMA2D.
+   This operation is performed by the VEE Port, and it is the responsibility of the Firmware developer to optimize this process, for example, by utilizing a GPU.

 The MicroUI Flush Visualizer is a tool designed to visualize the drawing operations requested by widgets during the *Rendering* phase between each flush.

-The MicroUIUI Flush Visualizer provides the following information:
+The MicroUI Flush Visualizer provides the following information:

 - A screenshot of the result of the Rendering Pipeline (what was shown on the screen).
 - A list of drawing operations that were performed during the *Rendering* phase.